"All of them claim to be the best": Multi-perspective study of VPN users and VPN providers: Perspectives of the VPN Providers

 We highlight several key areas where VPN users and providers are misaligned in their understandings and incentives, in addition to issues that both parties agree on.
 By highlighting these issues, we hope that technologists, and security advocates prioritize users' challenges, and focus on key problem areas.
 We arrange these issues from most aligned to least.

-\paragraph{Privacy-centric Users.} We note that providers explicitly mention that they prefer and cater to privacy-centric users, which aligns with the findings from our survey where over 91\% of users mention that they use VPNs for security and privacy.
+\paragraph{Privacy-centric Users.} We note that providers explicitly mention that they prefer and cater to privacy-centric users, which aligns with the findings from our survey where over 91\% of users mention that they use VPNs for security and/or privacy.
 Since providers mention they respect privacy and are unable to conduct user studies of their own, it is imperative for researchers to develop an understanding of VPN users.

 \paragraph{Users' Mental Model of VPNs.} Providers say that users have flawed mental models of VPNs (6/9) and our survey concurs that $\approx$40\% of users do indeed have a flawed mental model.
-Providers and the security advocacy community should hence ensure that user education is high in their priority.
-Providers mention that challenges in improving users' mental models include the lack of positive reinforcements (visual signs that a VPN is working), constant exposure to negative experiences (increased encounters of CAPTCHAs, media sites blocking VPN use), and finding a balance in technical communication.
-We emphasize that doing user-onboarding, working on clear communication, and responsible advertising are key drivers for change.
+Providers and the security advocacy community should hence place high priority on user education.
+Providers mention that challenges in improving users' mental models include the lack of positive reinforcements (visual signs that a VPN is working), constant exposure to negative experiences (increased encounters of CAPTCHAs, media sites blocking VPN use), and striking a balance in technical communication.
+We emphasize that user-onboarding, clear communication, and responsible advertising are key drivers for change.

 \paragraph{Importance of Pricing.} From our user survey, we see that pricing is among one of the highest priorities for users, especially for limited-to-moderate expertise users.
 However, providers on the other hand mention that certain malicious marketing gimmicks are often used---such as fearmongering, fake countdown timers, and being always on sale---to lock-in users.
-We fear that since pricing is key for users, malicious tactics used by certain providers may lock users in to a service that may not necessarily meet security standards.
+We fear that since pricing is key for users, malicious tactics used by certain providers may chain users to a service that may not necessarily meet security standards.
 We strongly urge that advocates focus on regulations to protect consumers.